dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`TC_GEN_GENESIS_MATCH_RADIUS` and :term:`TC_GEN_DEV_HIT_RADIUS`.

    TC_GEN_DLAND_FILE
-     Specify the value of dland_file in the MET configuration file.
+     Specify the value of 'dland_file' in the MET configuration file.

      | *Used by:*  TCGen